Xilinx/kria-dfx-apps/README.md

       Unload any RMs present on slot 0 "xmutil unloadapp " "xmutil loadapp AES128"
     ```
-    Run all cells
+    Run all cells in AES128.ipynb

 2. AES192 image encryption and decryption
     Pre-requisite:
     ```
-    Need AES192 Rm to be loaded on Slot 1
+    Need AES192 Rm to be loaded on Slot 0
     On Linux terminal previously opened:
-      "xmutil listapps" -> to check available RMs Unload any RMs present on slot 1 "xmutil unloadapp 1" "xmutil loadapp AES192"
+      "xmutil listapps" -> to check available RMs Unload any RMs present on slot 0 "xmutil unloadapp" "xmutil loadapp AES192"
     ```
-    Run all cells
+    Run all cells in AES192.ipynb

 3. AES-FFT -> need to load AES128 on slot 0 and FFT on slot 1 ((xmutil loadapp AES128) and (xmutil loadapp FFT))
     Pre-requisite: